 I hope you find this quick guide useful…. please let me know in the comments.

-A Quick Guide to Wheelchair Friendly Days Out on the North West Coast
+Wheelchair Friendly Days Out on the North West Coast

 The Wirral peninsula boasts some of the most diverse coastlines.
-Having walked all of the Wirral Coastal Path and Wirral Way (not with a wheelchair), I’m in an ideal position to vouch for its beauty, tranquility and unrivalled charm.
+Having walked all of the Wirral Coastal Path and Wirral Way (not with a wheelchair), I’m in an ideal position to vouch for its beauty, tranquillity and unrivalled charm.

 Starting in the south along the Dee Estuary, a visit to Burton Mere Wetlands is a must.
 The RSPB property has accessible parking, visitor centre and paths.